Skip to main content

 Any firm operating in the financial sector should be conducting it as a part of its day-to-day operations, including:

-While regulated companies are invariably obligated to carry out transaction monitoring, they’re mostly free to decide how to carry it out and manage it.
-There is little clear guidance from regulators and defined requirements are uncommon.
+While regulated companies are invariably obligated to carry out transaction monitoring, the specific AML transaction monitoring process they adopt often varies.
+There is little clear guidance from regulators and defined requirements are uncommon, allowing firms flexibility in designing their approach.

-They will often carry out transaction monitoring with a mixture of manual processes and automation, using various tools and tech-led solutions to ensure the best possible results.
+Typically, the AML transaction monitoring process involves a mixture of manual review and automation, utilizing various tools and tech-led solutions to ensure the most effective results in identifying suspicious activities.

-3. Set up alerts — When your AML rules are breached, an alert should be issued.
-This doesn’t mean that illegal activity has occurred but rather that a review is necessary – you can find out more about these alerts on our solutions page
+3. Set up Alerts — When your AML rules are breached, an alert should be issued.
+This doesn’t mean that illegal activity has occurred but rather that a review is necessary.

 5. Create a Suspicious Activity Report — If evidence of a financial crime is detected, a SAR should be created.
 The transaction in question should also be reported to the relevant Financial Investigation Unit (FIU).